Three counterexamples to a conjecture of Colin de Verdi\`ere on multiplicity: Generating conjugacy classes

 \subsection{The word problem}

 To test for conjugacy, we first need to be able to test whether two elements $f,g \in\Gamma$ are equal.
-In theory, this should be easy: for any fixed pair of distinct points $x_0,x_1 \in \HH^2$, we have that $f=g$ if and only if they agree on $x_0$ and $x_1$.
+In theory, this should be easy: for any fixed pair of distinct points $x_0,x_1 \in \HH^2$, we have that $f=g$ if and only if they agree on $x_0$ and $x_1$ because the only element in $\PSL(2,\RR)$ with more than one fixed point in $\HH^2$ is the identity.

 The problem comes when we try to do this on the computer, where arbitrary real numbers cannot be represented exactly.
-Instead, we represent elements of $\Gamma$ as $2$ by $2$ matrices whose entries lie in certain intervals with exact endpoints.
+Instead, we represent elements of $\Gamma$ as $2$ by $2$ matrices whose entries lie in certain intervals with rational endpoints.
 All calculations performed subsequently keep track of correct intervals containing the answers by rounding upper and lower bounds appropriately.
 This is called \emph{interval arithmetic}.

 The drawback is that we only know elements of $\Gamma$ up to a certain precision, but the redeeming feature is that $\Gamma$ is discrete, so we can still tell elements apart if the precision is good enough.
 To be precise, fix two distinct points $x_0$ and $x_1$ and let $\delta_j$ be the smallest distance between two distinct points in the $\Gamma$-orbit of $x_j$.
 If $f, g \in \Gamma$, we want to determine if $f(x_0)=g(x_0)$ and $f(x_1)=g(x_1)$, which is equivalent to